Semulia/vagrant-magento2dev/README.md

-# Vagrant for magento 2 devloping
+# Vagrant for Magento 2 developing
 This vagrant box with environment optimized for Magento 2 developing.
 Including:
  - Debian Jessie 8.6 x64